Insight: Two firms flourish in frenzied MF Global aftermath

 By Sunday, Oct 30, the CME was widening the call.
 As MF Global prepared to file for bankruptcy protection the next day, the exchange was distributing a list of customers and account numbers, one person involved in the process told Reuters.

-Brokers were required to take all the individual customers that fell under the first 3-digit prefix of the 10-digit account numbers, which grouped similar accounts.
+Brokers were required to take all the individual customers that fell under the first 3-digit prefix of the 8-digit account numbers, which grouped similar accounts.

 "We got the list on a Sunday night and distributed it to our management.
 Monday morning we came in to start going through the process and by 2 o'clock it was done," said the person.